gray rectangle with angle

 Once you have your trucking authority, you need to maintain it.
 This means staying compliant with FMCSA safety, maintenance, and operational standards regulations.
 Keep updated with regulations to protect your business from fines and violations.
 Some compliance requirements include:

-- Vehicle maintenance: Carriers are responsible for vehicle inspections and maintenance.
+3. Vehicle maintenance: Owner-operators are responsible for vehicle inspections and maintenance.
 They must perform regular maintenance and inspections while keeping records of everything.
 These logs are reviewed during audits to ensure compliance.

-- Audits: The FMCSA might conduct audits to check carrier safety, especially on newly registered carriers.
+4. Audits: The FMCSA might conduct audits to check carrier safety, especially on newly registered owner-operators.
 Passing audits involves having updated records and passing drug and alcohol tests.

 Own your authority and get started!